NBA on CBS: 1981–82

-CBS would reserve a playoff game with an early start (such as Game 6 of the Eastern Conference Finals) for tape delay, preventing USA Network from televising it live.
+CBS would reserve a playoff game with an early start (such as Game 6 of the Eastern Conference finals) for tape delay, preventing USA Network from televising it live.

-The '82 Finals marked the first time since 1978 that all of the games aired live in its entirely; As a compromise between CBS and the NBA, the season returned to late October after starting it in early October the previous two seasons, meaning that the championship series started after the conclusion of May sweeps.
+The 1982 Finals marked the first time since 1978 that all of the games aired live in their entirety; As a compromise between CBS and the NBA, the season returned to late October after starting it in early October the previous two seasons, meaning that the championship series started after the conclusion of May sweeps.
 Also, Brent Musburger served as anchor for Game 1 in Philadelphia, but had to anchor Games 2 and 5 from New York, because he hosted CBS Sports Sunday.
-So anchoring the coverage in Musburger's absence were Frank Glieber (Games 2-4) and Pat O'Brien (Game 5).
+So anchoring the coverage in Musburger's absence were Frank Glieber (Games 2–4) and Pat O'Brien (Game 5).

 1982–83

 In the 1982–83 season, CBS significantly reduced the number of regular season broadcasts from 18 to four.
 The rationale was that cable television networks (namely, the USA Network and ESPN) were carrying a large number of regular season games (at least 40 each).
 In return, CBS executives believed that the public was being oversaturated with NBA coverage.

 CBS added two broadcasts in November near the end of the 1982 National Football League players' strike.
-The 57-day walkout ended November 16, and games resumed five days later.
+The 57-day walkout ended on November 16, and games resumed five days later.

 1983–84

 For the 1983–84 season, CBS would televise just ten (out of 170 nationally) regular season games.
 Meanwhile, CBS televised about 16 playoff games.
 1984 featured an increase to 47 nationally televised playoff time slots (43 national games plus 8 regional games in four windows).

-Also 1984, CBS Sports' Lesley Visser (the then wife of lead NBA on CBS play-by-play announcer Dick Stockton) became the first woman to cover an NBA Finals.
+Also, in 1984, CBS Sports' Lesley Visser (the then wife of lead NBA on CBS play-by-play announcer Dick Stockton) became the first woman to cover an NBA Finals.

 1984–85

-On May 12, 1985, during halftime of the Boston Celtics–Philadelphia 76ers playoff game, CBS televised the first NBA Draft Lottery.
+On May 12, 1985, during halftime of the Boston Celtics–Philadelphia 76ers playoff game, CBS televised the first NBA draft lottery.

 1985–86

-1986 was the last time CBS aired an NBA playoff game on tape delay, Game 3 of the Western Conference Finals between the Los Angeles Lakers and Houston Rockets, which was held on May 16 of that year.
+1986 was the last time CBS aired an NBA playoff game on tape delay, Game 3 of the Western Conference finals between the Los Angeles Lakers and Houston Rockets, which was held on May 16 of that year.
 The game aired at 11:30 p.m.
 Eastern Time following a 9:30 p.m. tip.
-Also in 1986, CBS provided regional coverage of the Eastern Conference and Western Conference Finals games on May 18.
-As previously mentioned, this was the last time that any NBA Conference Finals game was not nationally televised.
+Also in 1986, CBS provided regional coverage of the Eastern Conference and Western Conference finals games on May 18.
+As previously mentioned, this was the last time that any NBA Conference finals game was not nationally televised.

 As was the case in 1985, Game 1 of the 1986 NBA Finals was on Memorial Day afternoon.
 Game 3 of the NBA Finals in Houston was played during the midst of an electrical storm that knocked the picture out for approximately the first six minutes of the fourth quarter.
 Although the video was already on the fritz towards the end of the third, CBS announcer Dick Stockton waited for nearly three minutes before adjusting to a radio play-by-play.